 Our Abba Father loves lifted hands in prayer and in worship because He is reminded of what His Son did for us and how Jesus has made it possible for us to be made sons and daughters (Romans 8:15, Galatians 4:5-6).
 He also loves it when His kids come to Him without any wrath or anger – a sense that He will punish them for their sins and without doubt – that they are fully convinced of the mediating work of Jesus their elder brother.

 Worship is a time when sons and daughters meet with their Father in song, dance and unbridled joy.
 Worship is celebration time.
 Worship is party time.
 That’s what worship is.

-The next time you lift your hands in prayer or in worship, please remember that your heavenly Father sees the work of His Son on the cross for you and He sees that you acknowledge that He is not holding your sins against you and you are convinced that Jesus is your mediator with Him.
+The next time you lift your hands in prayer or in worship, please remember that your heavenly Father sees the work of His Son on the cross for you.
+He sees that you acknowledge that He is not holding your sins against you and you are convinced that Jesus is your mediator with Him.
 He loves that.

-That’s what grace looks like
+that’s what grace looks like